osilander/bacterial-genomics-intro/ngs-annotation/index.rst

 ..
 NOTE::

    This should take about 90 minutes to run.
-So in the meantime do the next step.
+In the meantime you can run the next step.